YMC-GitHub/yors-ghac-burn-tauri-bucket/README.md

 MIT

 ## Todo
-- set this repo to mono repo with pnpm workspace or npm/yarn workspace
+- set this repo to mono repo with pnpm workspace or npm/yarn